ricanontherun/File-Reader/README.md

 # File Abstraction

-An file input stream interface with fast reads in mind.
+A file input stream interface with fast reads in mind.

 ```cpp
 using File = ricanontherun::File;